Technigo/project-pizza-bot/README.md

-e# Pizza Bot - Overview
+# Pizza Bot - Overview
 Project done as a part of Technigo bootcamp.
 Learning objectives:
 1. Be comfortable using variables
 2. Know some string methods to modify strings